-Few tasks are more important in the social sciences than discovering the sources of human well-being.
-While this remains a contested issue (Bjørnskov et al. 2010; Clark et al. 2008; Deaton 2012; Frey and Stutzer 2000; Frey 2008), the question of whether 'money buys happiness' attracts particular attention, no doubt because of the seemingly paradoxical finding - first reported by Easterlin (1974, 1995) - that income growth is not associated with corresponding increases in happiness and well-being (Clark et al. 2008; Easterlin et al. 2010).
-However, recent work has emphasized that subjective well-being does seem to fluctuate with banking and financial crises (Deaton 2012; Bjørnskov 2014; Montagnoli and Moro 2014) and macroeconomic factors like inflation, unemployment, and GDP (Oswald 1997; Di Tella et al. 2001, 2003; Stevenson and Wolfers 2008; Kahneman and Deaton 2010; Sacks et al. 2012a), providing some support for the claim that income is correlated with happiness and well-being.
+Few tasks are more important in the social sciences than discovering the sources of human wellbeing.
+While this remains a contested issue (Frey and Stutzer 2000; Clark et al. 2008; Frey 2008; Bjørnskov et al. 2010; Deaton 2012), the question of whether "money buys happiness" attracts particular attention, no doubt because of the seemingly paradoxical finding-first reported by Easterlin (1974, 1995)-that income growth is not associated with corresponding increases in happiness and well-being (Clark et al. 2008; Easterlin et al. 2010).
+However, recent work has emphasized that subjective well-being does seem to fluctuate with banking and financial crises (Deaton 2012; Bjørnskov 2014; Montagnoli and Moro 2014) and macroeconomic factors like inflation, unemployment, and gross domestic product (GDP) (Oswald 1997; Di Tella et al. 2001, 2003; Stevenson and Wolfers 2008; Kahneman and Deaton 2010; Sacks et al. 2012a), providing some support for the claim that income is correlated with happiness and well-being.

-In this paper, we contribute to this literature by examining how macroeconomic shocks affect individual well-being.
-Using the case of an unanticipated and rapidly implemented currency devaluation in Botswana - a middle-income country in sub-Saharan Africa - we examine how individual evaluations of well-being respond to such a monetary policy shock.
-We do so by analyzing micro-level data from the Afrobarometer, which happened to be in the field conducting interviews for a survey at the time when the citizens of Botswana were exposed to the news of the national currency devaluation.
-Specifically, two days into the survey - late in the day on May 29, 2005 - the central bank of Botswana and the Ministry of Finance and Development Planning issued a public statement saying that the national currency would be devaluated by 12 percent, with effect from the following morning.
+In this article, we contribute to this literature by examining how macroeconomic shocks affect individual well-being.
+Using the case of an unanticipated and rapidly implemented currency devaluation in Botswana-a middle-income country in sub-Saharan Africa-we examine how individual evaluations of well-being respond to such a monetary policy shock.
+We do so by analyzing microlevel data from the Afrobarometer, which happened to be in the field conducting interviews for a survey at the time when the citizens of Botswana were exposed to the news of the national currency devaluation.
+Specifically, two days into the survey-late in the day on May 29, 2005-the central bank of Botswana and the Ministry of Finance and Development Planning issued a public statement saying that the national currency would be devaluated by 12 percent, with effect from the following morning.
 Our analysis exploits the fact that the chance occurrence of the devaluation creates a clear demarcation between respondents surveyed before the devaluation and respondents surveyed in the days following the devaluation.